labujaber1/NWConfigScriptor/README.md

 Another option has also been included in the first form using putty to telnet/ssh to a routers CLI provided the configurations above are completed.

-Next:
+Third form  is TFTP transfer to backup config files for a user to manually change and resend back.
-TFTP transfer to backup config files in text format for a user to manually change and resend back.
+Included TFTPD64 as the server, commands sent directly to router.
+Can display config file which then replaces the extension from .file to .cfg.